1millionwomentotech/toolkitten/summer-of-code/week-10/day1.md

 ## Day 1

 Small talk about VR hardware , VR applications
+Google Cardboard - One fun example : https://www.youtube.com/watch?v=bDoEYULinMU
 Unity can be installed on both Mac and Windows.
-As well as android Studio
+As well as android Studio Unity is a crossplatform engine

 ### Prerequisites
+* Enable developer mode on your Android phone; this method is different depending on your smarthphone brand.
+Sometimes its Taping the Build number seven times(Settings > About > Software information > More > Build number).
+After the first few taps, you should see the steps counting down until you unlock the developer options.
+Once activated, you will see a message that reads, “You are now a developer!” .... sometimes you may just find it under Settings > Developer options
-* Unity 3D - Try to pick one of the LTS releases : https://unity3d.com/es/unity/qa/lts-releases<br /> **Important** Check the box to allow the installation of Vuforia (Week11)
+* Unity 3D - Try to pick one of the LTS releases : https://unity3d.com/es/unity/qa/lts-releases<br /> **Important** Check the box to allow the installation of Vuforia (Week11) <br /> Also make sure that you check the Android Build support option (or iOS build support if you want to build for iPhone/iPad)
 I am using 2017.4.7f1<br /> 2017.2.0f3 is the version we used the last time I tested
 #### For andorid deploy :
 Follow the Unity documentation :https://docs.unity3d.com/Manual/android-sdksetup.html

 * JDK - http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 * Android studio https://developer.android.com/studio/- Emulator is optional if you dont have to much space in your disk

-#### For iOS deploy :
+* Ignore NDK installation
+*For iOS deploy:*
-You need a Mac to build apps for iOS https://unity3d.com/es/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing
+You need a Mac to build apps for iOS<br />
+https://unity3d.com/es/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing
+*
 * We are going to use an online modeling tool with basic functions :  online  https://www.tinkercad.com

 * *optional* - 3D modeling software (Paint 3D in windows 10)  <br />